-- Once the account is created, you have to log in as this user to start the installation of the SteamCMD.
-Use the following command to login:
+- Once the account is created, log in as a steam user to download SteamCMD.
+Use the following command to log in:

 su - steam

-In order to make a directory structured, it is recommended to create and enter the Steam directory with:
+To make a directory structured, create and enter the Steam directory with the following command:

 mkdir ~/Steam && cd ~/Steam

-- Now we have to download the latest version of SteamCMD from Valve server using:
+- Now, download the latest version of SteamCMD from the Valve server using the following command:

 tar xf steamcmd_linux.tar.gz

-If the installation was successful, you should see Steam prompt:
+- After installation, you should see a Steam prompt:

 login <username> <password>